tryton/trytond/doc/ref/models/fields.rst

     Tree Traversal`_.
     It only works if the :attr:`model_name` is the same then the model.

+.. warning:: The MPTT Tree will be rebuild on database update if one record
+    is found having left or right field value equals to the default or NULL.

 .. _`Modified Preorder Tree Traversal`: http://en.wikipedia.org/wiki/Tree_traversal

 .. attribute:: Many2One.right